TasinToha/cse299-project/README.md

 # NSU Campus Companion

 NSU Campus Companion is a web application designed to enhance the social experience of students at our university.
 It provides a platform for students to create profiles, connect with others, and engage in various social activities and events.
-This README file provides an overview of the project and instructions for getting started.

 ## Features